sharat-developer/connector_sdk/README.md

 Presently, only RESTful APIs are supported by the Connector SDK.

-### JSON Format
+### Format

-Presently, only JSON type data is supported by the Connector SDK.
+Presently, we support the following types
+  - JSON
+  - XML

 ### Bonus